 Send up to three poems, no more than 10 pages total, accompanied by a $16 reading fee for mailed or online submissions.
 Include no more than one poem per page.
 Include your name, contact information (email address preferred), and the title of each of your poems in a very brief cover letter.
 Do not include personal identification information on the poems themselves.
 Previously published work will not be considered.
 Barbara Hamby will judge.
 One winner will be chosen and awarded $500.
-The winning poem and nine finalists will be published in spring/summer 2015.
+The winning poem and five finalists will be published in spring/summer 2015.
 For mailed submissions label envelope: Gearhart Poetry Contest.

 The Southeast Review Narrative Nonfiction Contest